KennyGonzales/azure-network-protocols/README.md

 <p>

-We will now create Virtual Machine 2 (VM2) with Linux Ubuntu Server, which will be using a ssh public key instead of a password for authentication for remote access.
-Once you set the remaining parts of the settings as default, click on Review, then Create.
+We will now create Virtual Machine 2 (`VM2`) with Linux Ubuntu Server, which will be using a **ssh public key** _instead_ of a password for authentication for remote access.
+Once you set the remaining parts of the settings as default, click on `Review`, then `Create`.

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>